4Players/odin-unity-demo/README.md

 Because ODIN works framework independent, we won't go into detail on how to set up Photon - if you're interested in reading more on PUN2, [please take a look at Photon's starter guide](https://doc.photonengine.com/en-us/pun/current/getting-started/pun-intro).

+**Note:** When first entering the Unity project, Photon will require you to add an App Id - simply follow the instructions to add or create your own App Id.

 ![Image of the Lobby Scene](Documentation/Lobby.png "The Lobby")

-The Behaviours in the Lobby scene simply wait for the PhotonNetwork to connect to the cloud, before allowing users to join a Photon room - in the sample we'll simply add all players to the same room.
+The Behaviours in the Lobby scene simply wait for the PhotonNetwork to connect to the cloud, before allowing users to join a Photon room - in the demo we'll simply add all players to the same room.
 We also use the `PhotonNetwork.AutomaticallySyncScene = true` option to automatically load the correct scene for each player joining.

-**Note:** When first entering the Unity project, Photon will require you to add an App Id - simply follow the instructions to add or create your own App Id.

 ### Demo Level

 When entering the Demo Level scene, two things happen:

-- We instantiate the player over the Photon network using `PhotonNetwork.Instantiate` and the `ODINPlayer` prefab
+1. We instantiate the player over the Photon network using `PhotonNetwork.Instantiate` and the `ODINPlayer` prefab.
+This is kicked off by the `PhotonPlayerSpawner` script on Start. **Note:** The player prefab needs to be located in a `Resources` subdirectory, in order for Photon to be able to instantiate the player correctly.

-- We automatically connect to two ODIN rooms (Voice and Radio) using
+2. We automatically connect to two ODIN rooms (Voice and Radio) using

 ```c#
 OdinSampleUserData userData = new OdinSampleUserData(refPlayerName.Value);